open-compass/MMBench-GUI/DEFAULT_FUNCTIONS.md

     {
         "role": "user",
         "type": "text",
-        "value": """
-            Question: Based on the navigation elements, what can be inferred about the current screen's position in the app's hierarchy?
+        "value": """Question: Based on the navigation elements, what can be inferred about the current screen's position in the app's hierarchy?
                     Options:
                     A. It's a sub-screen within a 'Rings' section
                     B. It's the main dashboard of the app
                     C. It's a sub-screen within the 'Summary' section
                     D. It's a standalone 'Awards' page accessible from anywhere
-            E. It's the 'Sharing' section of the app Please select the correct answer from the options above.
+                    E. It's the 'Sharing' section of the app Please select the correct answer from the options above."""
-        """
     },
 ]
 ```